Last Updated on 31/10/2025

 a.
 Specialized Focus

-Vertical search engines concentrate on only one field or kind of content, resulting in more specialized results.
+Vertical search engines focus on a single field or type of content, yielding more specialized results.
 Trivago is one example of a travel search engine, Trulia is a real estate site, and Pinterest is an image-based platform.
 Users benefit from this specialization as it allows for faster and more accurate outcomes.

-As customers keep going during their trip, they use both horizontal and vertical sites and applications to find what they are looking for.
+As customers continue their trip, they utilize both horizontal and vertical sites and applications to find what they are looking for.
 Internal site search is a standard function on many websites.
 Sites that lack this functionality may cause unhappiness.
 Perhaps leading visitors to quit if they can’t readily discover what they’re searching for.

-Due to the limited scope of vertical search engines, customers should expect smaller, customized search results that are most relevant to their search query.
+Due to the limited scope of vertical search engines, customers can expect smaller, more customized search results that are most relevant to their specific search query.

 c.
 Beneficial to Businesses